Role of women in the democratization of South Korea: Women's Hotline

+Women's Newspaper

 Some scholars and citizens of South Korea stated that the shifting of attitudes towards women through other women and men, increased the consciousness of social democracy.
 Additionally, the Asian Survey conducted by Palley states that "the women in the radical women's organizations believe that women can only achieve their goal of equal status with men if there is a change in the political mechanism."

 Participation effects towards women

 During the Democratization movement, women kept their roles in their political spaces as mothers and wives.
 Women's political involvement influenced the end-goal of progressive women's movement groups in the 1980s.
 With this discourse, scholars mainly focused on class differences rather than Gender Politics and Women's Activism.
-Why are these discourses neglected?
-The reasons include that as these movements were rising so were "male-dominant labor uprisings in heavy industries," and there was a lack of attention because women struggles were seen as less threatening and less important.
+The reasons for the neglect of these discourses include that as these movements were rising so were "male-dominant labor uprisings in heavy industries," and there was a lack of attention because women struggles were seen as less threatening and less important.
 Additionally, there was a lack of historical data.
 This was because of low population in these women's groups and a lack of understanding of the importance of this groups' goals.
 According to Jeong-Lim Nam, "women's participation in the democratic labor movement in the 1980s has been underrecorded and underdocumented compared to men's participation."
 On that note, many scholars find it hard to believe that women's activisms helped promote "democratization and political changes in South Korea."
 The main women's groups were "dominated by highly educated, middle-class women," so these specific women isolated themselves from the working-class population of women.
 In light of this, middle-class women's group shared different goals.
 Middle-class women sought for "the elevation of women's rights rather than on the pursuit of political transformation and class-based equality."

-What needs to be done?
+Obstacles

 Because there are diverse women's groups that seek to dissolve military rule and ultimately reconstruct a democratic society, there are obstacles that still need to be overcome.
 Jeong-Lim Nam believes research must be done to see how these groups of women work their way around the democratic system, to see if there is room in these institutions to include women, and whether or not they will be equally accepted into these male dominant spheres.
 Ultimately, the patriarchal system does not disappear merely because the governance system has transitioned.
 To start, Lee and Chin state that women's groups were successful because "they chose to work with the new institutions and parties."
 Therefore, women's participation in politics and social movements is based on how well they adapt to the transition from authoritarian to democratic.